John-Rivero/AWS-Certified-Developer-Portfolio/NBA Stats Tracker - GUI App with AWS RDS Integration/README.md

 ## Result

--   Below is a video of the application
+-   Below is a video of the application.

 ![Alt text for the GIF](image/Video.gif)